-The Data Protection Officer for The Co-op Academies Trust is Ruth Agnew, Head of Governance and Data Protection.
+The Data Protection Officer for The Co-op Academies Trust is Tammy Pyszky.

 Co-op Academy Stoke on Trent has appointed a GDPR Ambassador who will liaise with the DPO as and when required.
+Whenever there is a GDPR request received by the academy, the DSL and the DPO will liaise closely to ensure that information is shared correctly.

-The GDPR Ambassador is: Paul Faulkner
+The GDPR Ambassador is Paul Faulkner.

 The Data Protection Act 2018 and the UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children (KCSIE 2023).
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children (KCSIE 2024).

-DfE Guidance on Information Sharing (July 2018) provides further detail which can be found on the shared area on the staff network/intranet.
+DfE Guidance on Information Sharing (July 2024) provides further detail which can be found on the shared area on the staff network/intranet.